hashicorp/terraform-provider-aws/website/docs/r/appstream_stack_user_association.html.markdown

 * `stack_name` (Required) Name of the stack that is associated with the user.
 * `user_name` (Required) Email address of the user who is associated with the stack.

-The following arguments are optional:

-* `send_email_notification` - (Optional) Specifies whether a welcome email is sent to a user after the user is created in the user pool.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: